bevyengine/bevy/examples/README_NEW.md

 ## Shaders

+These examples demonstrate how to implement different shaders in user code.

+A shader in its most common usage is a small program that is run by the GPU per-vertex in a mesh (a vertex shader) or per-affected-screen-fragment (a fragment shader.)
+The GPU executes these programs in a highly parallel way.

+There are also compute shaders which are used for more general processing leveraging the GPU's parallelism.

 Example | Description
 --- | ---
 [Animated](../examples/shader/animate_shader.rs) | A shader that uses dynamic data like the time since startup